RasmusTufvesson/not-a-virus/README.md

 ## Notes
 I have not tested this on anything other than my own computer so it might do some weird stuff.
+Don't use this to do anything illegal or not cool.